Produced and written by Hideo Kojima, Metal Gear Solid is an action/infiltration game released by Konami in 1998 on the Sony PlayStation.

 A brilliant soundtrack and a precursor voice cast.

-Hideo Kojima made sure he had the right voice cast to double his game’s characters, with a special mention to David Hayter, who gives his voice to Snake.
+Hideo Kojima made sure he had the right voice cast to double his game’s characters, with a special mention to David Hayter (Snake).
 Of course, the acting performance behind iconic characters such as Master Miller, Colonel Campbell, Revolver Ocelot, Meryl, or Gray Fox also contributes to making MGS1 one of the best games ever released.

 You can find the full cast here on IMDB.